Head Tremors, Bobbing, Nodding, Shaking Head in Bulldogs and French Bulldogs

 Head tremors in bulldog and French bulldogs

 ORIGIN OTHER: In some cases of this bulldog head tremors, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.

-DURATION: Most ot those head shaking, tremors, nodding and bobbing in bulldogs and French bulldogs are usually short lasting though in some cases can last for a few minutes
+DURATION: Most ot those head shaking, tremors, nodding and bobbing in bulldogs and French bulldogs are short lasting but could last for a few minutes